tambasii/FreeCodeCamp_projects/README.md

 # FreeCodeCamp_projects
-This folder contains all the html and css codes for projects done in the course, Responsive Web Design
+This repo contains all the html and css codes for projects done in the course, Responsive Web Design